Culture in Missoula, Montana: University of Montana

-The University of Montana (UM) is the oldest and largest university in Montana.
+The University of Montana (UM) is the oldest university in Montana.
 Established in 1893 and opened in 1895, the Missoula campus has an enrollment of over 15,000.
 The university campus is the site for numerous public events including athletics, concerts, lectures, and conferences.
 The university is also the location of the Montana Museum of Art & Culture, the SpectrUM Discovery Area, the state's Regional Federal Depository Library, and houses the State Arboretum.
 Three other Montana colleges within the Montana University System are administratively affiliated with the University of Montana: University of Montana - Western, Montana Tech, and the two-year University of Montana – Helena College of Technology.